Why Macros Matter

 “Counting your macros” is something I have been hearing a lot about lately.
-The macronutrients--carbohydrates, fat and protein--are called “macro” because we need large amounts of them in our diet.
-Micronutrients--vitamins and minerals--are called “micro” because our bodies only requires them in small amounts.
-The deal with macronutrients is that the body uses carbs, fats and proteins in very different ways--ways that are not interchangeable.
-Thus, we really do need to eat adequate amounts of each “macro” for our bodies to function properly--physically, mentally and emotionally.
+The macronutrients–carbohydrates, fat, and protein—are called “macro” because we need large amounts of them in our diet.
+Micronutrients—vitamins and minerals—are called “micro” because our bodies only require them in small amounts.
+The deal with macronutrients is that the body uses carbs, fats, and proteins in very different ways—ways that are not interchangeable.
+Thus, we really do need to eat adequate amounts of each “macro” for our bodies to function properly—physically, mentally, and emotionally.
 Here’s what these VIP “macros” do for our bodies.

 Our bodies are designed to run on carbs.
 They are, by far, the preferred fuel.
 Once digested, carbohydrates are readily available for energy.
 Our brains, which account for 20-25% of our total energy expenditure, rely on a steady supply of blood glucose, primarily provided by carbohydrates.
 In general, about half to two-thirds of our food should be carbohydrate-rich foods such as grains, fruits, vegetables, and legumes.
 Because different sources of carbs provide varying levels of energy, vitamins, minerals, fiber, and phytochemicals, you really need to vary your carb intake.
 Cutting out or severely limiting carbs can cause stress on the body as it works overtime to make protein and fat do the job that carbohydrates should be doing.
 This stress could keep your body from performing at its physical and mental peak.